History of MPSCS

 In 2006 the MPSCS again updated its operating system platform, enhancing security, enabling over the air re-keying of encryption, and adding data capabilities.

-The MPSCS is managed by the Office of Michigan Public Safety Communications System within the Michigan Department of Information Technology.
+The MPSCS is managed by the Office of Michigan Public Safety Communications System within the Michigan Department of Technology, Management & Budget.

 2000 Kalamazoo Urban Area Maps - Sheet 1